 Successes have also been achieved in efforts to reduce CO2 emissions in logistics.
 Diesel consumption by the lorry fleet has been reduced by 20% as a result of driver training programmes and other measures over the past five years.
 Eckes-Granini’s conscientious resource management and environmental awareness have been honoured with the Lean & Green 1st Star-Award in Germany.
 This award recognizes the successful implementation of the action plan for the reduction of CO2 emissions developed by TÜV NORD CERT.

-- The plant in Ringe, Denmark, will also be certified by EMAS – the world’s most demanding sustainable environmental management system – in 2018.
-All certificates for our international facilities will be renewed continually.
+- The plant in Ringe, Denmark, will also be certified by EMAS – the world’s most demanding sustainable environmental management system – in 2019.

 - Further reductions in energy and water consumption as well as waste production